DTegano/NHL-Prediction-using-Machine-Learning/README.md

 As we can see, knowing only 14 of the variables for each yields a very high accuracy - and this is without even optimizing my model.
 Based on the validation loss, running additional epochs with more/less neurons and hidden layers can likely get this accuracy into the 98-99% range.

 So what does this mean?
-Well, perhaps there is an additional step to predicting sport games.
+Well, perhaps there is an additional step to predicting NHL games.
 Prior to predicting the results for each game, it may be helpful to first predict certain variable values for each game.
 While this is no easy task, I've proven that predicting the correct variable values for each game can, in fact, predict the outcome of the game at a reasonable accuracy.

+# Conclusion

+There can be many approaches to predicting NHL games.
+With my method, I used team’s cumulative averaged stats to try to predict the outcome of the games.
+The overall results were not promising, as most hockey fanatics can pick game winners better than a 60% rate.
+However, when using the right variable values per game, game outcomes have been proven to be predicted at a more than reasonable accuracy.
+The question then remains how we get to the point where we can predict game stats accurately to hit that 90% accuracy threshold.

+1) Will results improve with more training data?
+	- Normally, the answer would be yes.
+But when it comes ot hockey, I'm not so sure.
+The NHL is in a constant change of flux -= the game is always evolving.
+NHL players do not play the same style that was palyed back in the 90s.
+More training data means reaching back further into NHL history, and using those game stats could cause even more confusion to the model.

+2) Next